 Zora Health

-In vitro fertilisation (IVF)
+In Vitro Fertilisation (IVF)

 IVF might be suitable for you if you have the following condition:

-Below-average sperm concentration, weak movement of sperm (poor mobility), or abnormalities in sperm size and shape can make it difficult for sperm to fertilize an egg.
-IVF is recommended for severe male factor infertility when the semen analysis shows insufficient healthy sperm to be successful with more basic treatment such as intrauterine insemination (IUI).
-In such cases, an advanced method of fertilization called intracytoplasmic sperm injection (ICSI) can be performed in the lab.
-This procedure involves injecting a single healthy sperm directly into an egg to increase the chances of fertilization
+• Severe male factor infertility: Low sperm concentration, low sperm mobility, or abnormalities in sperm size and shape can make it difficult for the egg to be fertilized.
+IVF is recommended if your partner’s semen analysis shows that they have insufficient healthy sperm to be successful with natural conception or more “basic” fertility treatments like IUI.
+In such cases, you can undergo an advanced method of fertilization called intracytoplasmic sperm injection (ICSI).
+This involves injecting a single healthy sperm directly into an egg to enhance the likelihood of fertilization.

 Zora Health's IVF Package